 Warrior Covert QRE10 (Most Innovative Glove)

 The Warrior Covert QRE10 gloves are next on the list.
 Here’s what we did and didn’t like about them.

 The Warrior Covert QRE10 hockey gloves are super lightweight.
 They’re designed with Convert Taper Fit that allows for maximum protection of the wrist area.
 They also feature AxyFlex V2 Cuff technology which helps out with the protection of the wrist, while also keeping it mobile.
 Warrior also implemented The AxyFlex Thumb which provides supreme flexibility in the thumbs.

 The gloves as a whole are made of Warrior’s first-class protective EXO+Foam.
 It’s some of the most protective foam that you can get for your gloves right now.
 Not only is it protective, but it doesn’t weigh a whole lot.

-Finally, the durability of these gloves are top of line.
+Finally, the durability of these gloves is top of the line.
 They’re made very well with quality materials.
 The only problem with the gloves is the price tag, they’re not cheap.
 But otherwise they protect the hands very well, are mobile and lightweight.
-There’s not much more to look for in a high quality pair of hockey gloves.
+There’s not much more to look for in a high-quality pair of hockey gloves.

 Related: Best Hockey Stick